insertjokehere/willhughes.name/content/post/reverse_engineering_orvibo_s20c.md

 Next steps:

 * Rewrite the naïve script to decode packets from the switch and build responses using the encryption scheme

+{{% section index="4" title="Belated Conclusion" %}}

+*10 April 2019*

+So I mostly figured out how the switch works - turns out once you crack the encryption, the protocol isn't very complicated.
+I've written a mostly-functional [homemate-bridge](https://github.com/insertjokehere/homemate-bridge) Python script that pretends to be the Orvibo server and advertises the switch to HomeAssistant over MQTT.
+The script _works_, but needs a bit of a clean up:

+* The code is **gross**.
+I wrote this in a hurry, before I knew about asyncio.
+Ideally it needs to be scrapped and rewritten using an AsyncIO DatagramProtocol server, and an asyncio-compatible MQTT client
+* I wrote the [python-hassdevice](https://github.com/insertjokehere/python-hassdevice) library to provide a way to make it easier to write python scripts that connect to HomeAssistant over MQTT.
+Ironically, using the library has made maintainting the bridge _harder_; the abstraction is too ridgid, and doesn't do what I need it to.
+Fixing bugs is painful because I have to tweak code in two repos and re-deploy
+* There isn't any proper documentation about the bits of the protocol I figured out
+* There is a long-standing bug where if the MQTT server restarts I have to restart the bridge and all the physical switches, which is super annoying

+All-in-all, I am proud of what I achieved in this project:

+* I made a thing _that works_.
+Even if I never get around to fixing up the rough edges, it works and I use it.
+Win.
+* Other people seem to be using it as well - I've had several people asking questions on the Github issue tracker.
+One person even found that it seems to work with a different model switch that supports energy monitoring, and has figured out how to add support for that to the bridge

+So thats it.
+I made a thing, I learnt a lot, I'm not super great at documenting my work.

+_I really hope noone was waiting two years for the thrilling conclusion to this tale…_

 {{% galleryinit %}}